smclab/caldav-sync/docs/GETTING_STARTED_LIFERAY.markdown

 with those settings.
 There are five environments: common, dev, docker, local, prod, and uat.
 The default value is `local`.

+#### liferay.workspace.bundle.dist.include.metadata
+Set this to true to append metadata for the current environment settings and timestamp.
+The default value is `false`.

+#### liferay.workspace.docker.local.registry.address
+Set this to the host and port of the local Docker registry.
+This will enable the user to interact with a Docker registry other than DockerHub (e.g. myregistryaddress.org:5000).

+#### liferay.workspace.docker.pull.policy
+Set this to false to pull the user's local Docker cache first.
+The default value is true.

+#### liferay.workspace.docker.username
+Set this property to the registered user name on DockerHub to avoid conflicts with DockerHub.

+#### liferay.workspace.docker.user.access.token
+See https://docs.docker.com/docker-hub/access-tokens on how to generate a Docker access token.

 #### liferay.workspace.ext.dir
 Set the folder that contains all Ext OSGi modules and Ext plugins.
 The default value is `ext`.